 Cash Flow Cycle Key Performance Indicators (KPI)

-Days Sales Outstanding (DSO’s): the average number of days sales are in receivables, predicting the sales/day.
+Days Sales Outstanding (DSO’s): average number of days sales are in receivables.
 For Example: If you give a client 30 days to pay but have a late window of 15 days, that is an average DSO of 45 days.